-Financial year ending March 31st 2019
+Financial year ending March 31st, 2021

 This statement is made pursuant to Section 54(6) of the Modern Slavery Act 2015 and

 OUR SUPPLY CHAINS AND OUR POLICIES

 Our supply chains are critical to our success and, in order to provide superior products

 To ensure that we maintain the highest standards of ethical business conduct and in

-– Employee Code of Conduct and Supplier Code of Conduct*, and
+– Employee Code of Conduct and Supplier Code of Conduct,

-– Whistleblower Policy.
+– Whistleblower Policy, and

 AUDITS AND TRAINING

-This statement is scheduled for approval by the board of directors of Héroux-Devtek Inc. on May 22, 2019.
+This statement is scheduled for approval by the board of directors of Héroux-Devtek Inc.